Model order reduction of parametric dynamical systems by slice sampling tensor completion: Slice sampling tensor completion

-As mentioned above, the first stage of slice sampling completion is the computation of the orthonormal bases for the reduced subspaces corresponding to fully sampled modes of $\bPhi$.
+As mentioned above, the first stage of slice sampling completion is the computation of the orthonormal bases for the reduced subspaces corresponding to space--time modes of $\bPhi$.
 Since the first $C$ modes are fully sampled, one may employ a simple technique based on truncated SVD to compute the bases of interest.

 First, for all multi-indices in the set $\widetilde{\Omega}_D$ introduce a linear enumeration so that it can be written as

 Consider a tensor $\bPhi^P$ of order $C + 1$ of size $M_1 \times \ldots \times M_{C} \times P$ with entries